jdluther2020/awscert/cloud-practitioner/README.md

    * There are no recommended FAQs reading specified as part of the exam guide but feel free to browse the FAQs and Documentation Home Pages for any specific information and questions.
 2. [AWS Documentation Home](https://docs.aws.amazon.com/)

-## Exam Registration and Scheduling Center
+## Exam Registration and Scheduling
 1. [Exam Details](https://aws.amazon.com/certification/certified-cloud-practitioner/?ch=tile&tile=getstarted)
    * You can optionally take a practice exam by paying a small free before scheduling the final exam.
 Amazon provides a free practice exam voucher and a half-off next exam voucher after you pass an exam.
 See more details on this page as well as in the exam scheduling page below.
 2. [Schedule Your Exam](https://www.aws.training/certification?src=practitioner)